Calalask2010/site4/replit.md

 ## Overview

-This is a personal portfolio website for a user named "hf1sh" built with Flask.
-The application serves as a modern, dark-themed personal website featuring a portfolio showcase, blog functionality, contact forms, and an integrated audio player.
-The site supports multiple languages (primarily Russian) and includes file upload capabilities for audio tracks.
+This is a personal website for a user named "modera" built with Flask.
+The application serves as a modern, dark-themed personal website featuring an integrated audio player and simplified navigation.
+The site has been streamlined to focus on the core profile presentation with minimal sections.

 ## System Architecture